DigitalPhonetics/deep-learning-course/Setup/ide.md

 # Integrated Development Environment (IDE)

+An IDE helps you with setting up your project, writing code, and running your application.
+It includes features like syntax highlighting, code completion, debugging, and much more.

 ## IDEs for Python Development

 You can choose your preferred IDE but we can support you best with issues regarding VS code.